amosproj/amos2022ss06-idunion-blockchain-dashboard/indy-node-monitor/fetch-validator-status/README.md

 You should see a very long JSON structure printed to the terminal.
 You can redirect the output to a file by adding something like `> good.json` at the end of the command.

+Add redirect "> ../../data/prometheus/node_data.prom" to the end if you want to save it to database

 If you use the Seed of a DID that does not have permission to see validator info, you will get a much shorter JSON structure containing access denied messages.